madanyc/workfront-learn.en/help/best-practices/scenario-planner-bp.md

 ## Navigating this page

-As you scroll through this page, first you’ll find a high-level list of all the best practices for the topic.
-This allows you to review the recommendations without diving into the details of “why.”
+As you scroll through this page, first you'll find a high-level list of all the best practices for the topic.
+This allows you to review the recommendations without diving into the details of "why."

-The “Why are these best practices?” area, found after the high-level list, provides greater detail into some of the best practices and why they're deemed as a process, tool, etc., you should consider implementing with your Workfront instance.
+The "Why are these best practices?" area, found after the high-level list, provides greater detail into some of the best practices and why they're deemed as a process, tool, etc., you should consider implementing with your Workfront instance.

 </br>
 </br>